tbriot/python-api-frameworks-benchmark/README.md

 * 10 seconds for the ECS task to reach PENDING status
 * 10 seconds until RUNNING status
 * HTTP server starts in < 1 second
-Total:  25 seconds to get a running ECS task
+Total:  25 seconds to get a running ECS task w/ the slim image

 ## Load testing
 Using **wrk** benchmark tool.
 See https://github.com/wg/wrk.